douglas125/doc_questionnaire_parser/README.md

 ## Usage:

 - Import the parser of your choice
-- Extract questions from a DOCX by providing its path
+- Extract questions from a file by providing its path

 Example: